bklevence/jcorp-nomad/README.md

 Inspired by [Backcountry Beacon](https://www.instructables.com/USB-Powered-Offline-Map-Server/), the goal is to serve cached map tiles and display the live GPS position from the user's phone or connected device — entirely offline.

 ### HTML5 Games
-Similar to [Gams Offline](https://github.com/Gams-Offline/Gams), I plan to embed simple HTML5 games that work in-browser.
-Great for long trips or when users want a break from videos and music.
+Similar to [Gams Offline](https://github.com/Gams-Offline/Gams), I would like to embed simple HTML5 games that work in-browser.
+The selection in Gams is amazing and make me think of cool math games, would be neat to have even though most require a keyboard.

 ### Audiobook-Friendly Mode
 Improve playback for long-form audio by adding bookmarks, chapter display, and smart pause/resume.
 Intended for better audiobook handling in the Music section.
+Potentialy add an entire new audiobook section or a seperate handling system for it in books (Under read it could have a listen option).

 ### File Upload Over USB
 Enable USB mass storage or dual-mode operation to allow users to drag and drop files directly to the SD card without removing it.
 This may require dynamic switching between USB and Wi-Fi server modes, or dual-core task handling.
+I worked on this for a long while, but couldnt find a relible way to have it switch modes and still function, usualy crashes trying to reboot media, I also wasnt able to get it to run the python script to generate media.json, a new system would be needed.

 ---